Frequently Asked Questions About the GACE® Assessments

 - Is there a fee for canceling a test registration?

-Yes.
-There is a $30 cancellation fee.
-However, if you cancel your registration online or by phone at least two full days before the test date (not including the day of the request and the day of the test), the full test fee will be refunded to you, minus the cancellation fee.
+A fee of 50% of the test fee is charged for canceling your test registration.
+The canceled test registration fee is exclusive of the $25 registration fee and the $28 test center fee.
 The international test site fee is not refundable.
-Cancellations processed by phone less than two full days before the test date will not be eligible for a refund.
+If you cancel your registration online or by phone at least two full days before the test date (not including the day of the request and the day of the test), the remainder of the test fee will be refunded to you.
+Cancellations processed by phone less than two full days before the test date are not be eligible for a refund.

 - What if I need to make changes to the information on my record?